Wikia/rfcs/text/0000-add-mandatory-options-to-deprecate.md

 > Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

+The deprecate API is a cornerstone of Ember's release cycle, and has served to provide a better developer experience.
+However, to further extend `deprecate`'s usefulness to svelt builds, we need to add two additional options: `since`, and `origin`.

 # Detailed design

 > This is the bulk of the RFC.
 Explain the design in enough detail for somebody